ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 Instead of creating a test double, you may also choose to create a default mock object and stub the functions to return a specific value or to do nothing.

 The example in the [Quick Start](/swan-lake/learn/testing-quick-start) page shows how the `get` function of the client object can be stubbed to return a value.
-Let’s make changes to that example to get a random joke from a specific category (e.g. food, movies).
+Let’s make changes to that example to get a random joke from a specific category (e.g., food or movies).

 **main.bal**